 Gadsden, Alabama, November 11, 2000 - Sylvia Graham took the lead on the first competition day of the Womens BassFishing Association (WBFA) 2000 Classic World Championship and never looked back.
 The Valparaiso, Indiana pro led the field by less than two pounds after the first day, by almost three pounds after day two, and won the prestigious tournament by weighing over 6 pounds more for the tournament than 2nd place finisher Cindy Hill.

 "I caught fish on a Stan Sloan Zorro spinnerbait," revealed the new champion.
 "And I landed some with a crankbait that I lost yesterday.
 And I didn't have another one," she said.

-Finishing in 4th place was frequent competition winner Sherrie Brubaker of Warner, Oklahoma.
+Finishing in 4th place was regular competition winner Sherrie Brubaker of Warner, Oklahoma.
 The 5th place angler was Janice Arnold of Gentry, Arkansas.
 Penny Berryman, the Dardanelle, Arkansas pro, landed the big fish of the final day.
 Her lunker weighed 4.2 pounds.

-For winning the 2000 Classic, Graham won a fully rigged Triton TR-19 bass boat featuring a 150 HP Mercury EFI engine, three Humminbird Depth Finders, Minn Kota Maxxum 74 trolling motor, three Deka Marine Master Batteries and a 14K Gold championship ring.
-A banquet in her honor was held following the final day of competition.
+For winning the 2000 Classic, Graham won a fully rigged Triton TR-19 bass boat featuring a 150 HP Mercury EFI engine, three Humminbird Depth Finders, Minn Kota Maxxum 74 trolling motor, three Deka Marine Master Batteries, and a 14K Gold championship ring.
+A banquet in her honor was held following the final day of the competition.

-In addition to WBFA, sponsors of the 2000 WBFA Classic were the State of Alabama, City of Gadsden, Alabama, Mercury Outboard Engines, Triton Boats by Earl Bentz, Flowmaster, Gary Yamamoto Custom Baits, Minn Kota, Humminbird Electronics, Deka Marine Master Batteries, Reyes Del Mar Jewelers, Brown Oil Company(Exxon) and Eidolon Bait Company.
+In addition to WBFA, sponsors of the 2000 WBFA Classic was the State of Alabama, City of Gadsden, Alabama, Mercury Outboard Engines, Triton Boats by Earl Bentz, Flowmaster, Gary Yamamoto Custom Baits, Minn Kota, Humminbird Electronics, Deka Marine Master Batteries, Reyes Del Mar Jewelers, Brown Oil Company(Exxon) and Eidolon Bait Company.